 It’s April and there’s a definite chill in the air, the mornings seem darker and we’re finding ourselves fantasising about hibernation more and more every day.
-Autumn is upon us and all around colours in nature are changing from lively happy greens to more subdued yellows, oranges and reds.
+Autumn is upon us and all-around colours in nature are changing from lively happy greens to more subdued yellows, oranges, and reds.
 Just because deciduous trees are losing their leaves and we’re staying indoors more often, it does not mean that we can’t still spend relaxing, yet productive, time in the garden.

-Since South Africa does not have the same climate all over (winter and summer rainfall regions, for example) the same gardening advice is not recommended for everywhere about everything.
+Since South Africa does not have the same climate all over (winter and summer rainfall regions, for example) the same gardening advice is not recommended everywhere about everything.
 Here are some recommendations for each area to make sure the time you spend in the garden is worthwhile.

 April in the Eastern Cape sees pests like the amaryllis worm and the lawn caterpillar becoming very active, so make sure that you monitor the situation; if you spot them, visit your local nursery for tips on how to get rid of them.

-During autumn the Freestate remains dry and experiences a lot of frost.
+During autumn the Freestate remains dry and experiences a lot of frosts.
 What this means for Freestaters is that a) they should get frost protection for their plants and b) they should take this opportunity to use fallen leaves to make compost for the coming seasons.
 Making a compost pile from leaves is probably easier than you imagined.
-Collect fallen leaves, shred them with your lawn mower, place them in a bin liner, remember to add something rich in nitrogen (like manure) to the mix and that the leaves are wet, make holes in the liner with a knife, tie up the liner and store for up to two years.
+Collect fallen leaves, shred them with your lawnmower, place them in a bin liner, remember to add something rich in nitrogen (like manure) to the mix and that the leaves are wet, make holes in the liner with a knife, tie up the liner and store for up to two years.